zvolsky/google-earth-deb-64/README.md

 # google-earth-deb-64
 patch of amd64 Google Earth, for Debian 8 Jessie (and similar), uses system Qt libraries

+- install the package
+``
+dpkg -i google-earth-7.1.4.1529-amd64-patch.deb
+``

-- *run /opt/google/earth/free/baifaao_compile to compile baifaao.cpp (and move Qt libs outside)*, baifaao.so solves the error with system Qt libraries (.so in package is from Debian 8 Jessie stable 64b)
+- *run: cd /opt/google/earth/free/; ./baifaao_compile* to compile baifaao.cpp (and move Qt libs outside),
+  baifaao.so solves the error with system Qt libraries (.so in package is from Debian 8 Jessie stable 64b)

 - with Qt libraries deleted, the system Qt libraries are used